kimbring2/DeepSoccer/deepsoccer_jetson/README.md

 ## Solenoid
 For the part for kicking the soccer ball, I use a solenoid electromagnet.
 To control the solenoid electromagnet in the ROS, we should control GPIO using code.
 I use a GPIO library of Jetson (https://github.com/NVIDIA/jetson-gpio) provided by NVIDIA.

 It is determined that directly connecting the solenoid motor directly to the 12V power supply can not enough force to kick the ball far.
-Thus, large capacity capacitor and charging circuit for it is added.
+Therefore, large capacity capacitor and charging circuit for it is added.
 Thankfully I could find circuit and component for this at https://drive.google.com/file/d/17twkN9F0Dghrc06b_U9Iviq9Si9rsyOG/view.

 <img src="/image/NX_Solenoid.png" width="800">